 If someone comes across a different type of panel or if their LG UM8070 doesn't correspond to our review, let us know and we will update the review.

 The 82UM8070 we reviewed was manufactured in June 2019.

 The Samsung RU8000 is a bit better than the LG UM8070.
-The Samsung can get brighter, so it's more suitable for a brighter room and has better gray uniformity to please sports fans.
-Also, the RU8000 has an optional BFI feature that can make motion look crisper, and it supports FreeSync and other gaming goodies for smoother gameplay.
+The Samsung can get brighter, so it's more suitable for a brighter room and has better gray uniformity, which should please sports fans.
+Also, the Samsung has an optional BFI feature that can make motion look crisper, and it supports FreeSync VRR for nearly tear-free gameplay.